shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/README.md

     averages to determine the tag location.
 From the [inventory](http://localhost:8080/web-admin/inventory-main.html) page, confirm that the tag has changed locations to the second sensor and that the tag state has changed to EXITING.
+    Verify the receipt of the MQTT event message.
     ```json
     {
       "jsonrpc": "2.0",